 National Diabetes Audit

 The National Diabetes Audit (NDA) is the largest annual clinical audit in the world, integrating data from both primary and secondary care sources, making it the most comprehensive audit of its kind.
-The audit is now CLOSED for submissions for the 2013-2014 collection and will reopen during July 2015 for the 2014-15 collection.
+The audit is now OPEN for submissions for the 2014-15 collection.
+The closing date for submission is Friday 4th September.

 National Diabetes Audit collection 2014-2015